 When Williams contacted Costones after the closing announcement, he said she estimated that $12 million to $14 million in repairs would be needed on the Taft campus property.
 He said he had asked for a detailed list of what those projects were in case a private investor was interested in purchasing the property.

-Williams also said he contacted state representatives to make them aware of the situation and had spoken to an IDNR official to ask whether the agency would have the monetary resources to make the needed repairs.
+Williams said he also contacted state representatives to make them aware of the situation and had spoken to an IDNR official to ask whether the agency would have the monetary resources to make the needed repairs.

-“He just started laughing, the answer being no, IDNR does not have the money to make those repairs,” Williams said, adding that he also was trying to find out what the options were for the transfer of the Taft property back to the IDNR.
+“He just started laughing.
+The answer being no, IDNR does not have the money to make those repairs,” Williams said, adding that he also was trying to find out what the options were for the transfer of the Taft property back to the IDNR.

 “We really won’t know what will happen until some later point in time,” Williams said.